WALKS AT ULURU – EVERYTHING YOU NEED TO KNOW

 If you find you have slept in and woken to a stinking hot day, then this walk is an excellent choice.
 There is plenty of shade, and the stunning Mutitjula waterhole is a lovely finish.
 The walk explores the south side of Uluru.

 This is a superb walk for photographers as the diversity in this section of the rock is fantastic.
-From birds to the occasional wallaby, wildlife also tends to congregate here due to the relative lushness of the vegetation.
+From birds to the occasional wallaby, wildlife also congregates here because of the relative lushness of the vegetation.

 Difficulty: Grade 1